Razgort/node-cli-template/README.md

 you just need to run `npm install` to install all of the dependencies as listed in `package.json`.

-The unit tests are in `test/check-types.js`.
-You can run them with the command `npm test`.
-To run the tests in a web browser, open `test/check-types.html`.

 You can lint the code
 with the command `npm run lint`.

+You can run the unit tests
+with the command `npm test`.

 ## What license is it released under?